riccardocadei/Higgs-Boson-Challange-2020-EPFL/README.md

 ### Notebook

-`main.ipynb`: demonstrating the accuracy of different methods.
+`main.ipynb`: predicting the accuracy of all the methods through cross validation and tuning the best parameters for ridge regression.

-`plots.ipynb`: data analysis and visualizion of the accuracy and error with different choices ofparameters.
+`plots.ipynb`: data analysis and visualizion of the accuracy and error with different choices of parameters.

 ### Report